 Meaning and History

 Initially, the corps was formed as an infantry brigade on naval ships and was responsible for the safety of the crew and the vessel.
-He conducted defensive and offensive operations, protected the officers from mutinies, for which the cabins of his members were previously located between the officers and the rest of the team.
+He conducted defensive and offensive operations and protected the officers from mutinies, for which the cabins of his members were previously located between the officers and the rest of the team.

 The security mission is still predominant; therefore, representatives of this service are involved in protecting objects and persons of state importance.
 However, the role of United States Marines is not limited to this, and now it has expanded significantly.
 A close relationship with other military structures can be observed in its symbolism: it accurately conveys the function assigned to it.